Craig Scott (singer): Retirement from performing and later life

-Scott retired from performing in the late 1970s, saying "I couldn’t see myself doing that for the next 20 years".
+Scott retired from performing in the late 1970s, saying "I couldn't see myself doing that for the next 20 years".
 He became a music promoter.
 He then started New Zealand's first video rental business before managing Warner Brothers Video New Zealand for 15 years.

-Around 2000 Scott and his wife moved back to Dunedin.
-They got into the property business, renovating houses.
-In the late 2000s they moved to the small Central Otago town of Arrowtown, becoming real estate agents there.
+In 2001, Scott and his wife moved back to Dunedin.
+They got into the property business, renovating houses, and in the late 2000s they moved to the small Central Otago town of Arrowtown, becoming real estate agents there.